xrrocha/nobocoder/README.md

 This is a case of trait composition also called the _cake pattern_.

-Here, `SpellChecker` is a trait expecting to be mixed with subtypes of `DictionaryBuilder`, `NGram2WordBuilder` and `SimilarityScorer`.
+Here, `NGramSpellChecker` is a trait expecting to be mixed with subtypes of `DictionaryBuilder`, `NGram2WordBuilder` and `StringDistance`.

 ![](img/SpellChecker.png)